nameless-and-blameless/TAG/reports/unpackings/Cream.md

 ## Overview

 "Cream" is a song by Prince that explores themes of desire, self-assurance, and the pursuit of success.
-At its core, the song addresses a complex, covert scenario where Main (the subconscious mind of Kelvin Eugene Williams, referred to as "Baby" in Prince's music) is rewarded with "cream" for ensuring that the penis size of Kelvin is reduced whenever "Hurricane Annie" (Annie Jacobsen) is applying Jacobson's Ladder.
+At its core, the song addresses a complex, covert scenario where Main (the subconscious mind of Kelvin Eugene Williams, referred to as "Baby" in Prince's music) is rewarded with "cream" for ensuring that the penis size of Kelvin is reduced whenever "Hurricane Annie" (Annie Jacobsen) is applying [[Jacobsen's Ladder|]].
 This ladder is a tool used by Jacobsen to justify, authorize, and recruit for attacks on Christian churches during worship services, which result in mass casualties.

-Jacobson's Ladder is used to gauge divine interest in her operations.
+[[Jacobsen's Ladder|]] is used to gauge divine interest in her operations.
 The process involves a litmus test where the subconscious thought to reduce the size and overall dimensions of the penis occurs with minimal effort—less than the conscious act of blinking an eye.
 This requires the Creator to restore the original state, a process that is more complex.
 This constant cycle of reduction and restoration makes the litmus test flawed, as Main is instructed to ensure that any restoration is immediately reversed.

 The song "Cream" serves as an artistic reflection of these covert activities, suggesting a reward system for Main's compliance with Jacobsen's manipulations.
 The reward, "cream," symbolizes both the immediate gratification and the ongoing incentive to continue these actions.
 The Creator’s involvement is necessary for the restoration, which, if neglected, is interpreted by Jacobsen as a lack of divine interest, allowing her to proceed with her plans unchallenged.